jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This section is my personal opinion, so take it for what it's worth to you.

 The Western World is a made up term.
 Don't get me wrong, it's a good way to describe the shared culture of France, Britain, Holland, America, Austrialia and the other members of the political unit we call "The West".
 But if you look down at the globe, these landmasses wouldn't look united.
 The West is a human creation.
 There was no "Western Europe" in Roman times.
-The entire Mediterranean Sea and surrouning land was unified under the Roman Empire.
+The entire Mediterranean Sea and surrounding land was unified under the Roman Empire.

 It wasn't until western Rome fell in 476, and North Africa was conquered in the 700s, that what we call Western Europe became isolated, and hence got its own identity.
 It was these once barbarian germanic tribes, newly converted to Christianity and loyal to the idea of Rome, who laid the seeds for Western Civilization.
 The first kings of Western Europe survived the Dark Ages.
 They slowly returned civilization in the Medieval Ages.
 By the time the Renaissance Age came, Western Europe was doing quite well.
-But it was in the Science Age and the Industrial Age, that the West saw their power grow world wide.
+But it was in the Science Age and the Industrial Age that the West saw their power grow world wide.

 If the world had ended in 1900, The West would have won the game of civilization.
 Western Europe didn't have a head start.
 They didn't have any sort of advantage.
-If it's geography, resources, genes, or whatever were the reason for the West's rise to power, why did western Rome fall?
+If it's geography, resources, genes, or whatever were the reason for the West's rise to power, why did western Rome fall.
+Why did Western Europe suffer so greatly in the Dark Ages if they had advantages available to no one else?

-Western Europe simply used modern technology better than any other civilization.
+Western Europe conqured the world, because it used modern technology better than any other civilization.
 That's because philosophy is a gift.
 It lets humanity invent and use new and better tools.
 Ancient Greece got it first, then it went to Rome, then to Middle East in the Islamic Golden Age, back to Italy in the Renaissance, where it spread to Western Civilization during the Science and Industrial Age, and thereafter to the world via colonialization.

 Updating, or "clicking", a new philosophy is pivotal when civilization games for a good reason.
 Society has to keep doing it.
 Because the game of civilization never ends.
 Famines, wars, prosperity, climate change; clicking new philosophies is the only way to keeping inventing new tools, harvesting more resources, and surviving the game.
 There are antagonists inside every society.
 That's no excuse to stop playing.
 The rest of society either defeats them, or their civilization is replaced by another player and the idle extras still lose; their DNA is out of the gene pool either way.